 • Embody and shepherd equity

-• Facilitate regional power and influence in policy
+• Advance regional interests, sustainability, and equity in food policy

 The following statement was developed in 2014 and since then our RJE work and analysis is ongoing.
 We continue to reflect and evaluate the best way for us to publicly share our RJE commitment.